KimbaWLion/DiscordBaseballBot/README.md

 # Changelog
 * 5-8-17
+  * Fixed race condition of game actions happening before atbats when the linescore's "batterId" doesn't update quickly.
+Since game events do not wait for the batterId to change, they update before the atbat does
   * Combined the gameStatusChecker into a single function
   * Made it more configurable with "FavoriteTeam" functions rather that hardcoding Mets values
   * Added spots to add emoji